TatoAndTatoOnly/bitburner-src/doc/source/basicgameplay/servers.rst

 The servers are in a randomly organized tree-structure.
 The distance from the home computer to each server is fixed, but the exact route to them is randomized when you install :ref:`gameplay_augmentations`.
-In general the further away from home computer a server is the higher it's statistics are.
+In general the further away from home computer a server is the higher its statistics are.